1: Activate your CCID and sign up for your UAlberta email account

 Instructions- How to Accept your offer and Pay the Tuition Deposit

-: You will not need to pay the $500 deposit, but you will need to accept your offer and in some cases, transfer your registration.
+In Bear Tracks, you must accept your offer of admission to your new program and you must transfer your course registration.
 Your registration can be transferred one of two ways.
 If your current registration includes courses added by a department your registration may be lost if you choose option two.

 1. Contact the Faculty of Science Student Services Office